viktorsmari/viktorsmari.github.io/index.md

+### Some of the technologies I have worked with:
+  * HTML / CSS, SASS
+  *

 #### 2016 - DTU Copenhagen - Full stack web developer

-  * Working on [DTU findit](http://findit.dtu.dk/) search machine.
+  * Maintaining and adding features to the [DTU findit](http://findit.dtu.dk/) search machine (Ruby on Rails).
+  * Implementing Docker, hopefully using Docker Swarm in production soon.

+Technologies used:

-  * Docker, Solr, Java, Rails, RabbitMQ
+  * Docker, Solr, Java, Ruby on Rails, RabbitMQ

 #### 2015 - Zupa Copenhagen - Web developer / System Administrator
   * Various HTML5/CSS/JS projects.